Related

 19th Feb 2015

-Again, the backup is split between three different companies, which can’t individually access your private key – so this isn’t just as bad as leaving your coins on an exchange.
+Again, the backup is split between three different companies, which can’t individually access your private key – so this isn’t nearly as bad as leaving your coins on an exchange.

 But you may lose some privacy.
 Recover uses KYC to authenticate you when restoring a backup, so your face and ID are going to be stored alongside the Recover backup to make that possible.
 If you already accept KYC risk by buying coins from KYC exchanges like Kraken, Coinbase or Binance, then maybe this isn’t a concern for you.
 You’ll also have to be guarded against phishing and social-engineering attempts looking to get you to give an attacker KYC data so they can pretend to be you and steal your backups, an attack that doesn’t really apply to Seed Words.